harshith20/Amazon_data_ETL/README.md

 Once I had cleaned and transformed the data, I loaded it into Google's data warehousing solution, BigQuery.
 BigQuery is a fully managed, highly scalable data warehouse that enables fast and efficient data querying.

 ## Data Visualization with Looker Studio
 To visualize the cleaned data, I turned to Looker Studio, Google's data visualization tool.
-By connecting Looker Studio to BigQuery, I was a This enabled me to gain valuable insights through intuitive visualizations, enhancing my understanding of the data.
+By connecting Looker Studio to BigQuery, This enabled me to gain valuable insights through intuitive visualizations, enhancing my understanding of the data.

 Brand Share